-I’m a second year PhD student of Computer Science & Engineering at Wright State University, Dayton OH.
-My research interests are broadly in data science, with a focus on deep learning, data semantics, and web systems modeling.
+I’m a second year PhD student (supervised by Dr. Derek Doran) of Computer Science & Engineering at Wright State University, Dayton OH.
+My research interests are broadly in data science, with a focus on deep learning, computer vision, and web systems modeling.
 I possess industry experience in neural and kernel learning methods for image processing and sequence prediction.
-My academic research studies ways to bias interior DNN mechanisms toward inherently explainable representations, given semantic information about relationships among input features.
+My academic research studies deep neural network mechanisms toward interpretability, via convolutional neural network(CNN) visualization and other techniques.
 I have also applied Recurrent Neural Networks to reveal latent behavioral patterns in classes of automated traffic faced by web systems.
-I’m now actively seeking for a 2017 summer internship, and interested in both research related and programming related positions.
+I’m now actively seeking for a 2018 summer internship, and interested in both research related and programming related positions.

 Wright State University

 Ph.D. in Computer Science and Engineering • GPA 4.0 • Jan.
 2016 - Dec.
 2020(expected)

 Courses Taken: Algorithm Design and Analysis, Network Science, Advanced Programming Languages, Machine Learning, Smart Cities:Devices & Methods, Distributed Computing, Computer Organization, OS Internals and Design

 B.S. in Mathematics and Applied Mathematics • GPA 3.55 • Sep.
 2010 - Jun.
 2014